-Buildings and Building Improvements, have been stated at their deemed cost, which is fair value as valued by I
+Buildings and Building Improvements, have been stated at their deemed cost, which is fair value as valued by I Fairbrother

-Fairbrother ANZIV of QV Valuations as at 1 July 2005.
-Acquisitions subsequent to 1 July 2005 are at cost.
+ANZIV of QV Valuations as at 1 July 2005.

 Airport improvements

 Airport improvements, including runway, have been stated at their deemed cost, which is Optimised Depreciated Replacement Cost as valued by B Dench ANZIV of QV Valuations as at 1 July 2005.